TibeIritie/fairness-aware-classification/README.md

 # Fairness-aware-classification

 ## Project description
+In this project the fairness in datasets is measured.
+In addition unfairness prevention techniques are applied for different classifiers after which the accuracy and fairness of the respective classifier is measured.
+- Datasets: Adult (adult.csv), COMPAS (compass-scores.csv) and AdviceRobo (not publicly available)
+- Datasets not suitable for research: Toy example, Simulated data, German Credit, Communities and Crime, Bank Marketing
+- Classifiers: naïve bayes, k-nearest neighbors, decision tree, logistic regression
-This project is about fairness-aware classification.
-Unfairness is measured in the datasets Adult (adult.csv), COMPAS (compass-scores.csv) and AdviceRobo (not publicly available).
-Four classifiers are used to determine the accuracy-fairness trade-off.
-The used techniques for unfairness prevention are Probabilistic Rejection, Fair Reweighing, Fair Preferential Sampling and Fair Relabeling which can all be found under their respective markdown cell.
+- Unfairness prevention techniques: Probabilistic Rejection, Fair Reweighing, Fair Preferential Sampling, Fair Relabeling (each technique can be found under its respective markdown cell)
-‘Toy example’, ‘Simulated data’, ‘German Credit’, ‘Communities and Crime’, ‘Bank Marketing’ were used as test datasets, but were not suitable for research and are therefore commented.

 ## How to use the project
 If you wish to use a specific technique (with tuned hyperparameters) simply go to the respective markdown cell and comment out the dataset/classifier for which you wish to apply the technique on.
 Each function contains a docstring explaining the purpose of the function and its parameters/output.
 For some lines of code there exists some extra explanation as comment above the specific line.